 1. Fleshing out the idea 2.
 Creating a value proposition 3.
 Studying the market scenario and requirements 4.
 Understanding the targeted customer base 5.
 Creating marketing strategies 6.
 Planning administration and staffing of the business 7.
 Pondering on what the business aspires to achieve with some general deadlines 8.
 Financials like how much outlay is needed and where the funds will come from 9.
 Benchmarks that will define business success

-Without even realizing, the entrepreneur is actually working on the business plan!
+Without even realizing it, the entrepreneur is actually working on the business plan!

 So, why not formalize the process and formulate an official business plan?
 This will become a physical document that is a roadmap for the business, right from the launch to the meandering journey towards success and growth.
 In fact, the business plan provides direction to the business and keeps the entrepreneurs focused on the path that they themselves had envisaged.
 Without the plan, the business is more likely to wander off course or find itself muddled in conflicting strategies.

-In contrast, the business plan will become a persistent commitment to certain actions and decisions while eliminating the tendency to constantly switch the approach and getting lost in the noise.
-However, this does not mean that there is no scope to change tack enroute as the business discovers new possibilities and hits on different options.
+In contrast, the business plan will become a persistent commitment to certain actions and decisions while eliminating the tendency to constantly switch the approach and get lost in the noise.
+However, this does not mean that there is no scope to change tack en route as the business discovers new possibilities and hits on different options.
 The business plan can always be modified and updated in the face of changing circumstances and emerging opportunities.
-In fact, the plan is never supposed to be static or invariable – it is a dynamic instrument that can roll with the punches and still emerge successful!
+In fact, the plan is never supposed to be static or invariable – it is a dynamic instrument that can roll with the punches and still emerge successfully!